ruscoe/tincan/README.md

 include /etc/nginx/sites-enabled/*;
 ```

 Depending on your version of nginx, the second line might be missing.

-Note that you can also
-place your site configuration file directly into /etc/nginx/conf.d/ if you want to.
-Just
+Note that you can also place your site configuration file directly into /etc/nginx/conf.d/
-rename it from tincan.local to tincan.conf.
+if you want to.
+Just rename it from tincan.local to tincan.conf.

+The sites-available / sites-enabled structure is just a convenient way of enabling and
+disabling sites using symlinks.

 Continue on to the Configuration section.